JohnRDOrazio/ansible-wsl-development-setup/README.md

 so installing the `python-is-python3` package will allow you to use `python` and `pip` rather than specifying `python3` or `pip3` every time.

+The `python3` package probably isn't necessary to specify, it should in fact already be installed on a fresh instance of WSL Ubuntu 22.04.

 The pip package `jmespath` is needed in order to use `json_query` within Ansible, which this playbook does.

 You should probably close your WSL instance and open again in order to refresh paths,